It’s close. So close!

 When you receive such unwanted attention, and are tempted to tell them what to do with their question, put on your best smile and say “My baby knows exactly when it needs to arrive.”
 (You can tell your girlfriend later what you really wanted to say.)

-Patient waiting is one of the hardest things you’ll do in the last weeks of pregnancy.
-Do what you can to stay relaxed and peaceful.
+While you are doing that really hard task of patient waiting, do what you can to stay relaxed and peaceful.
 Having a good cry because you are just done with being pregnant, binge watching your favorite show, or calling your doula for a pep talk can help release the tension you may be feeling.

 Taking care of YOU is the most important thing in those last weeks.